-These chord signals are then typically fed into one of more Progression modules to build up chord progressions.
+These chord signals are then typically fed into one of more Progression or 8 to 1 Poly Switch modules to build up chord progressions.

 If you look closely you will see that there are two blue graphical bridges from the minor outputs to the major outputs.
 These are visual hints that in minor harmony V is often used instead of v and vii dim instead of VII.